-Originally posted to Perth Fire Station, Commissioner Klemm served as a firefighter at various metropolitan fire stations.
-This was followed by time in Country Operations in the Goldfields Midlands, during which time he gained considerable experience in regional firefighting operations and worked closely with volunteers.
-He also spent time at the then FESA Training Centre.
+Originally posted to Perth Fire Station, he served at various metropolitan fire stations.
+This was followed by time in Country Operations in the Goldfields Midlands, based in Northam, which gave him the opportunity to gain considerable experience in regional firefighting operations, as well as the chance to work closely with volunteers.

 Commissioner Klemm is a member of a number of national committees concerned with emergency management in Australia, and holds a Graduate Certificate in Management from the Australian Institute of Management.

 Deputy Commissioner Bailey has more than 39 years experience in fire and emergency services, having commenced as a volunteer firefighter before joining the WA Fire Brigades Board in 1980 as a recruit.

 He held a number of roles within FESA in both the metropolitan and country regions before it became the Department of Fire and Emergency Services, and was promoted to his current position in March 2012.

 Deputy Commissioner Bailey holds a Diploma of Fire Engineering Management, Graduate Certificate in Applied Management from the Australian Institute of Police Management and a Graduate Business qualification from Curtin University.

 Deputy Commissioner Cronstedt has more than 41 years of experience in

 fire and emergency services, having commenced as a volunteer in 1976 before

 joining the WA Bush Fires Board full-time in 1982.